 - Revenue was driven by investment in capital, marketing, or R&D

-- Revenue-based on installed base (continuing sales of parts, disposables, service, and add-ons, etc.).
+- Revenue-based on installed base (continuing sales of parts, disposables, services, add-ons, etc.).
 Examples include classic razor-blade businesses and businesses like computers where sales of service, software, and upgrades are essential.
-Modeling the installed base is key (new additions to the floor, attrition in the ground, continuing revenues per customer, etc.).
+Again, modeling the installed base is key (new additions to the floor, attrition in the ground, continuing revenues per customer, etc.).

-- Store, facility, or Square footage based: Retail companies are often modeled based on the basis of stores (old stores plus new stores in each year) and revenue per store.
+- Store, facility, or Square footage based: Retail companies are often modeled based on stores (old stores plus new stores each year) and revenue per store.

-- Occupancy-factor-based: This approach is applicable to airlines, hotels, movie theatres, and other businesses with low marginal costs.
+- Occupancy-factor-based: This approach applies to airlines, hotels, movie theatres, and other businesses with low marginal costs.

 Projecting Colgate Revenues

-Let us now look at Colgate 10K 2020 report.
-We note that in the income statement, Colgate has not provided segmental information; however, as a piece of additional information, Colgate has provided some details of each segment
+Let us now look at the Colgate 10K 2020 report.
+First, Colgate has not provided segmental information in the income statement.
+However, as additional information, Colgate has provided details of each segment.

 Source – Colgate 2020 – 10K, Page 119

-Since we do not have any further information about the features, we will project the future sales of Colgate on the basis of this available data.
+Since we do not have any further information about the features, we will project the future sales of Colgate based on this available data.
 We will use the sales growth approach across segments to derive the forecasts.
-Please see the below picture.
+Please see the picture below.
 We have calculated the year-over-year growth rate for each element.

-Now we can assume a sales growth percentage based on the historical trends and project the revenues under each part.
-Total Net sales are the sum total of the Oral, Personal & Home Care, and Pet Nutrition Segment.
+Now, we can assume a sales growth percentage based on the historical trends and project the revenues under each part.
+Therefore, total net sales are the total of the Oral, Personal & Home Care, and Pet Nutrition Segment.

 Cost Projections for Colgate

 For projecting the cost, the vertical analysis done earlier will be helpful.
-Let us have a relook at the vertical analysis –
+So, let us have a relook at the vertical analysis:

-- Since we have already forecasted Sales, all the other costs are some margins of this Sales.
+- Since we have already forecasted sales, all the other costs are some margins of these sales.

 - The approach is to take the guidelines from the historical cost and expense margins and then forecast the future margin.

-- For example, the Cost of Sales has been in the range of 39.2%-40.6% for the past five years.
-We can look at forecasting the margins on this basis.
+- For example, the cost of sales has been in the range of 39.2%-40.6% for the past five years.
+So we can look at forecasting the margins on this basis.

-- Likewise, Selling, General & Administrative ExpensesAdministrative ExpensesSelling, general and administrative (SG&A) expense includes all the expenses incurred in the selling of the products of the company whether direct or indirect along with the entire general and the administrative expenses during an accounting period under consideration such as advertisement expenses, sales promotion expenses, marketing salaries, etc. have been historically in the range of 33.8%-36.5%.
+- Likewise, selling, general, and Administrative ExpensesAdministrative ExpensesSelling, general and administrative (SG&A) expense includes all the expenses incurred in the selling of the products of the company whether direct or indirect along with the entire general and the administrative expenses during an accounting period under consideration such as advertisement expenses, sales promotion expenses, marketing salaries, etc. have been historically in the range of 33.8%-36.5%.
 We can assume the future SG&A expense margin on this basis.
 Likewise, we can go on for another set of expenses.

 Using the above margins, we can find the actual values by back calculations.

-- Also, note that we do not complete the “Interest Expense (Income)” row as we will have a relook the Income Statement at a later stage.
+- Also, note that we do not complete the “Interest Expense (Income)” row as we will look at the income statement later.

 - Interest Expense and Interest Income.Interest Income.Interest Income is the amount of revenue generated by interest-yielding investments like certificates of deposit, savings accounts, or other investments & it is reported in the Company’s income statement.

-- We have also not calculated Depreciation and Amortization, which has already been included in the Cost of Sales.
+- We have also not calculated depreciation and amortization, which we have already included in the cost of sales.